iyobo/jollofjs/packages/isvalid/README.md

      - *validObj* The finished and validated object.

 *Remark:* Errors are automatically converted into a ValidationError and sent to the the callback internally.

+### Options in Custom Validators

+If you need to pass any options you can supply them using the `options` property of the schema.

+An example below.

+    {
+        'myKey': {
+            options: {
+            	myCustomOptions: 'here'
+            },
+            custom: function(obj, schema, fn) {
+            	// schema.options will now contain whatever options you supplied in the schema.
+            	// In this example schema.options.myCustomOptions equals 'here'.
+            }
+        }
+    }

+Using any other key than `custom` and `options` in conjunction with a custom validator will throw an error.

 ## Automatic Type Conversion